adamghill/django-live-dashboard/README.md

 # Install
 1. `pip install django-live-dashboard` or `poetry add django-live-dashboard`
-1. Update current `asgi.py` or use the `asgi.py` in the repo as an example
+1. Update current `asgi.py` or use the `asgi.py` file in the repo as an example
 1. Add `"django_live_dashboard",` to `INSTALLED_APPS` in settings file
 1. Add `"django_live_dashboard.middleware.DjangoLiveDashboardMiddleware",` to beginning of the `MIDDLEWARE` list in settings file
 1. Add `DJANGO_LIVE_DASHBOARD` configuration to settings file (see details below)